KarthikNayak/cryptopals/README.md

 This is similar to most of the character frequency problems we've solved earlier, matter of fact I used the character frequency solution to solve this ;)

+### Q20

+This builds on top of repeating XOR decryption, using the code we built earlier, we can see how easy it is to break CTR encryption.